dexidp/website/content/docs/using-dex.md

 The dex repo contains a small [example app][example-app] as a working, self contained app that performs this flow.

-The rest of this section explores the code sections which to help explain how to implementing this logic in your own app.
+The rest of this section explores the code sections which help explain how to implement this logic in your own app.

 ### Configuring your app